rl1987/trickster.dev/tricksterblog/content/post/compiling-python-programs-with-pyinstaller.md

 tags = ["python", "devops"]
 +++

-[Pyinstaller](https://pyinstaller.org/en/stable/) is a CLI tool that compiles Python scripts into executable binaries.
-It is straightforward to install it through PIP.
-Let us go through a couple of examples of using Pyinstaller.
+[Pyinstaller](https://pyinstaller.org/en/stable/) is a CLI tool that compiles Python scripts into executable binaries, installable through PIP.
+Let us go through a couple of examples of using this tool.

 SMTP enumeration script from [previous post](/post/smtp-user-enumeration-for-fun-and-profit/) can be trivially compiled with this tool by running the following commnd: